ibm-cloud-docs/vpc/nlb-about.md

 * **Public** - A public load balancer is a load balancer with a publicly accessible IP address that is registered with DNS.
 * **Private** - A private load balancer is only accessible from within the VPC network, where the client is in the same VPC or has reachability (for example, through Direct Link, Transit Gateway, or both).
 For private load balancers, you must have a dedicated subnet with no custom routes configured for the subnet.
 * **Private with routing mode enabled** - Private NLBs with routing mode enabled support only Virtual Network Function (VNF) devices as back-end targets.
 For more information, see [Creating a network load balancer with routing mode](/docs/vpc?topic=vpc-nlb-vnf&interface=ui).
 * **Private Path** - Service providers use Private Path NLBs to securely connect {{site.data.keyword.cloud_notm}} with third-party, VPC-hosted services on the {{site.data.keyword.cloud_notm}} private network.
-Private Path NLBs are required when you use [Private Path services](/docs/vpc?topic=vpc-private-path-service-intro) to keep network traffic on a private path that never intersects with the public internet.
+Private Path NLBs are required when you use [Private Path services](/docs/vpc?topic=vpc-private-path-service-intro) to keep network traffic on a private path that never intersects with the internet.
 For more information, see the [Private Path solutions guide](/docs/private-path).

-   A Private Path NLB only works with a Private Path service.
+   Private Path NLBs can only be used with a Private Path service.
    {: important}

 ## Getting started